 april 12, 2019: Weber's Inn, Ann Arbor

-We are pleased to have Elisabeth Howard, PhD, CNM, FACNM as our keynote speaker.
+Elisabeth Howard, PhD, CNM, FACNM was our keynote speaker.
 Dr. Howard is an Associate Professor of Obstetrics and Gynecology, Director for the Division of Nurse Midwifery in the Department of Obstetrics and Gynecology at Brown University Women and Infants Hospital.
-Dr. Howard will present her staff and community engagement techniques, interdisciplinary curriculum that aims to reduce cesarean delivery by focusing on labor support methods and nonpharmacologic pain management.
+Dr. Howard presented on her staff and community engagement techniques, interdisciplinary curriculum that aims to reduce cesarean delivery by focusing on labor support methods, and nonpharmacologic pain management.
+Presentation slides.

-We will also have two panels of OBI hospital representatives present their respective plans to implement the Option A OBI Checklist and the Option B Promoting Spontaneous Progress in Labor Bundle.
-This is an opportunity to engage in conversation as a Collaborative and address questions about barriers and opportunities for implementing this program.
+In the afternoon, OBI hospital representatives: Katie Pemberton, BSN from Metro Health and Cheryl Larry-Osman, RN, MS, CNM from Henry Ford Hospital presented their respective plans to implement the Option A OBI Checklist and the Option B Promoting Spontaneous Progress in Labor Bundle.
+Then OBI Directors, Lisa Kane Low, PhD, CNM, FACNM, FAAN and Elizabeth Langen, MD led a coaching session, entitled “Implementation Strategies: Getting Off to a Good Start.”
+This was an opportunity to engage in conversation as a Collaborative and address questions about barriers and opportunities for implementation at your hospital.

 CME is available